Error Handling

 This details how to handle errors in ambiorix.

-When an error occurs server-side it should send the client a response with a status starting in 5
+When an error occurs server-side it should send the client a response with a status starting in 5 to indicates that was the case.

 Default